depicted-candela/TransitionalSQL/2_essentialOracleFunctionsAndDMLBasics/README.md

 ### <span>1.4 Data Manipulation Language (DML) & Transaction Control (Practice in Oracle)</span>

-*   **MEANINGS & VALUES:**
+**MEANINGS & VALUES:**
 *   **DML Statements:** These are used to manage data within schema objects.
     *   `INSERT`: Adds new rows to a table.
     *   `UPDATE`: Modifies existing rows in a table.
     *   `DELETE`: Removes rows from a table.
     *   `SELECT`: Retrieves data (though often categorized separately as DQL, it's fundamental to DML for subqueries and verification).
     *   `MERGE` (Oracle Specific): A powerful statement that conditionally inserts or updates rows.
 If a row exists, it's updated; if not, it's inserted.
 This is a single, atomic operation.
 PostgreSQL offers similar functionality with `INSERT ...
 ON CONFLICT ...
 DO UPDATE/NOTHING`.
         *   *To update or create, `MERGE` seals the fate!*
 *   **Transaction Control Language (TCL):** Manages changes made by DML statements.
     *   `COMMIT`: Makes DML changes permanent in the database.
     *   `ROLLBACK`: Undoes DML changes made since the last `COMMIT` or to a specific `SAVEPOINT`.
     *   `SAVEPOINT name`: Sets a marker within a transaction to which you can later `ROLLBACK`.
+*   **Automated Nature of COMMIT:** how do you prefer the behavior of COMMITs
+    *   `SET AUTOCOMMIT ON`: Each DML statement is committed immediately
+    *   `SET AUTOCOMMIT OFF`: Standard behavior, requires explicit `COMMIT/ROLLBACK`
+    *   `SET AUTOCOMMIT <n>`: Commits after every 'n' successful DML statements
+    *   `SET AUTOCOMMIT IMMEDIATE`: Same as ON
 *   **Value:** DML statements modify the state of the database.
 TCL ensures data integrity and allows for recovery from errors by controlling the atomicity and durability of these changes.

 <div class="postgresql-bridge">
 <strong>PostgreSQL Parallels:</strong> `INSERT`, `UPDATE`, `DELETE`, `SELECT`, `COMMIT`, `ROLLBACK`, and `SAVEPOINT` are core SQL concepts known from PostgreSQL.
 Oracle's `MERGE` statement is a significant addition for upsert operations, analogous to PostgreSQL's `INSERT ...
 ON CONFLICT`.
 A key behavioral difference is that some Oracle tools or DDL commands might auto-commit, whereas PostgreSQL typically requires explicit commits.